CBD Hemp Flower Guide:

 CBD Hemp flower is non-psychoactive.
 Unlike it’s psychoactive cousin, marijuana.
 The cannabis hemp plant is grown to have high levels of CBD (cannabidiol), with a minimal amount of THC (tetrahydrocannabinol) (>0.3% THC).
 You can get the wide-ranging medicinal benefits offered by hemp, with no physically or mentally intoxicating effects.

 CBD buds have many uses, although are most often enjoyed smoked.
-You can also use this product for vaping in dry herb-compatible devices, and also in homemade products, such as edibles, creams and oils.
+You can also use hemp flower for vaping in dry herb-compatible devices, and also in homemade products, such as edibles, creams and oils.

 This post will concentrate on the advantages of different hemp flower intake methods, and also touch upon a wide variety of strains.
 RESTART CBD offers over a dozen strains – in a mixture of sativas, indicas and hybrids.